 In this five-day course, you will learn day-to-day management tasks, including how to manage applications, client health, hardware and software inventory, operating system deployment, and software updates by using Configuration Manager.
 You also will learn how to optimize System Center Endpoint Protection, manage compliance, and create management queries and reports.
-Additionally, this course, in conjunction with Microsoft Official Course 20703-2A, helps certification candidates prepare for Exam 70-703: Administering System Center Configuration Manager and Cloud Services Integration.

 This course replaces (MOC 20696 and MOC 10747)

 Module 1: Managing computers and mobile devices in the enterprise

 This module describes the features of Configuration Manager that you can use to perform complex management tasks, including the following tasks: • Hardware and software inventory. • Application management. • Operating system deployment. • Settings management. • Software update management. • Remote client troubleshooting. • Protection from malware.

 - Overview of systems management by using enterprise management solutions

 - Overview of the Configuration Manager architecture